- Email: email@example.com

 What makes me passionate about my subject?

-My role as a pharmacist makes me particularly invested in exploring community pharmacy practice.
-I am particularly motivated by the potential impact of my findings on practice, policy and theory.
+My experiences as a pharmacist makes me particularly invested in exploring community pharmacy practice.
+Community pharmacy has undergone significant practice change in recent years, but there is little existing research on the experiences of pharmacists in this change process.
+I am excited to explore phenomenology as a methodology for my study, and I am motivated by the potential impact of my findings on practice, policy and theory.